tjeastmond/cribl/README.md

 - **num_results:** optional, the number of results to return, defaults to 100
 - **keywords:** optional, an array of keywords to filter the results by, defaults to []

-Filtering the results by `keyword` is optional.
-If the `keyword` parameter is not provided, the service will return all the log lines up to the `num_results` limit.
+Filtering the results by `keywords` is optional.
+If the `keywords` parameter is not provided, the service will return all the log lines up to the `num_results` limit.
 Filtering is also case insensitive, and matches any of the keywords provided (not strictly all).

 ## Running Tests

-The project has a suite of tests that can be run using the following command:
+The project has a suite of tests that can be run using the following commands:

 ```bash
 # Run all the tests